bob134552/Battlestations/README.md

 ## UX

 The ideal user for this site is:
-- Interested in either building or purchasing desktops or components for their own builds.
+- Interested in either building or purchasing desktops, or purchasing components for their own builds.
 - Interested in leaving their thoughts on products to help other users.
 - English speaking.